core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can publish data to a topic by submitting the data in a PUT request to the topic-data resource.
 The URI for this resource is indicated in the "topic-data" topic property value.
 Please note that this URI is not the same as the topic URI used for configuring the topic (see {{topic-resource-representation}}).

-On success, the broker returns a 2.04 (Changed) response.
-However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).
+On success, the broker returns a successful response.
+Typically, this is a 2.04 (Changed) response.
+However, when data is published to the topic for the first time, the broker returns a 2.01 (Created) response and sets the topic in the fully-created state (see {{topic-lifecycle}}).

 Using the "initialize" property is equivalent to having had a first publication with the initial content specified in that property.
 A follow-up publication from a publisher should result in a 2.04 response from the broker.